Science

 At Willoughton Primary School, we are committed to creating life-long learners who will be equipped with the knowledge, skills and drive to contribute positively to an ever-changing world.
 Our vision is to create budding, confident scientists, with inquisitive, questioning minds and well developed critical-thinking skills.
 We recognise the importance of science in every aspect of daily life and aim to foster engaged exploration, considered inquiry and reflective evaluation so that children can develop a full understanding of the knowledge and skills essential to successful learning in science and in their ongoing life.

-At Willoughton Primary School, in conjunction with the aims of the National Curriculum, our Science teaching offers opportunities for children to:
+At Willoughton Primary School, in conjunction with the aims of the National Curriculum and the Early Years Foundation Stage (EYFS) curriculum, our Science teaching offers opportunities for children to:

 • Develop scientific knowledge and conceptual understanding.